HardlyDifficult/dcl-escape-room-tutorial/tutorial/src/01-door.md

 );
 ```

+## Refactor

+Separate the game into seperate scene files.

 ## Challenge to the reader

 The model also includes a `close` animation.
 Add this to the Door GameObject and update the click behavior to toggle the door open/closed on click (instead of just open and then stay open).